Dan3Moshe/Aromatics_Essential_Oils/README.md

 [Aromatics](https://www.aromatics.com/)
-        is a family-owned and operated business with a growing team of people who share thier dedication to support natural wellness for all.
+        is a family-owned and operated business with a growing team of people who share their dedication to support natural wellness for all.

      Founded by expert aromatherapists, is the number one place for to start exploring about essential oils using the wide variety of data the website presents.